daniellga/rdocs/README.md

 remotes::install_github("daniellga/rdocs", subdir = "rdocs")
 ```

 ## Usage

 An example is showed below, where 2 distinct functions will be documented on the same section, named HFft.
+Generate a quarto website from lines starting with `###` or `///` that are right above function declarations. \
+The website folder is created in the current working directory. \
-The first line of the `///` block is important, since the name of the variable will be used to group functions into the same one-worded section.
-This is useful, for example, when working using an OOP approach. \
+The first line of the block is important, since the name of the variable will be used to group functions into the
+same one-worded section.
+This is useful, for example, when working using an OOP approach.
+For now, to avoid any
+bugs, it is important that all grouped functions are on the same file. \
 The user is free to create its headings, line breaks and make use of all other markdown utilities. \
-All R code identified by "```r" will be evaluated in a separate R session.
-If you don't want a certain part of the code to be run, it will be needed to comment it or avoid the "```r" representation.
-If you don't want to evaluate the code at all, use `run_examples = FALSE`, which is the default. \
+All R code identified by r code markdown blocks will be evaluated in a separate R session.
+If you don't want a certain part of the
+code to be run, it will be needed to comment it or avoid the code block representation.
+If you don't want to evaluate
+the code at all, use `run_examples = FALSE`, which is the default. \

 `testscript.rs`
 ```r